 Liturgy and music reflecting the breadth and depth of the Episcopal tradition, with Scripture, sermon, hymns, and choral anthems.
 Worship in person or online at saintmarks.org/livestream — also streams simultaneously at facebook.com/SaintMarksSeattle and at youtube.com/c/SaintMarksEpiscopalCathedralSeattle/

-A beloved Seattle institution since 1956, the all-male Compline Choir sings the last monastic office of the day every Sunday at 9:30 p.m.
+EVERY SUNDAY, 9:30 P.M. in the cathedral nave A beloved Seattle institution since 1956, the all-male Compline Choir sings the last monastic office of the day every Sunday at 9:30 p.m.
 The service is broadcast live each week on KING 98.1 FM, or streaming at king.org.
 The service is livestreamed on the cathedral's livestream page, or on complinechoir.org, or on Facebook: facebook.com/SaintMarksSeattle or facebook.com/complinechoir or on YouTube: youtube.com/c/SaintMarksEpiscopalCathedralSeattle Video of recent services may be seen on the Compline page.
-The service is also available as a podcast.
-To hear … Read More
+The service … Read More

 Open to anyone interested in the family disease of alcoholism.
 Some groups invite members of the professional community to hear how the Al-Anon program aids in recovery.
-Families, Friends, and Observers Welcome.
-Located at Saint Marks Cathedral.
-Use administration office entrance. meets in second floor conference room.
-On holidays meets at All Pilgrims Church, entrance on 10th Ave.
-Currently meeting in Cathedral House Room 210, at 12 p.m. every Monday.
-NOTE: On holidays when the cathedral offices are closed, or … Read More
+Families Friends and Observers Welcome.
+Located at St Marks Cathedral.
+Use the administrative office entrance, and go upstairs to the second floor conference room.
+On holiday Mondays we meet on Zoom only.
+Meeting is now in person NOTE: On holidays when the cathedral offices are closed, or on rare occasions when there is … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
 Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 The service lasts approximately 30 minutes.
 Learn more here.
 Join online using this Zoom link.

-Broadway Group Weekly Meeting (CLOSED) Meeting Information Monday, 7:30 pm to 8:30 pm In person Closed One Hour Wheelchair Access More information here.
+Knuckleheads (CLOSED) NOTE: In-person meeting will not happen on Tuesday, December 24, but the group will meet virtually at the usual time.
+Meeting information Men only.
+In-person and online.
+Tuesday, 7:00 pm to 8:00 pm In-person Online Closed Men One Hour More information here.
 Closed meetings are for A.A. members only, or for those who have a drinking problem and “have a desire to stop drinking.”
-Masks required.
-In Bloedel Hall
+This meeting is being held in person and on zoom.

 MONDAY THROUGH FRIDAY, 6 P.M.
 Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 The service lasts approximately 30 minutes.
 Learn more here.
 Join online using this Zoom link.